 If you didn’t go to the Crab Cooker, consider a stop at Schooner or Later.
 This spot is always busy on the weekends, and for a good reason.
 It has so much good food, and the portions are enormous.
 Read about Schooner or Later here.

 No trip past Long Beach is complete without a stop at Queen Mary, the famous ocean liner that sits in its harbor.
 It has been beautifully kept together and has lots of nooks and crannies that you can explore on one of its many tours.
 Parking can be expensive, and it is not a quick stop, but it is a lot of fun.

 I love this beautiful piece of architecture, as it is an excellent example of modern ingenuity.
 The chapel is small and serene with its glass walls and beautiful gardens.
 It also has a bench where you can just sit and admire the views of the ocean in the distance.
 Read about Wayfarers Chapel here.

 Abalone Cove Shoreline Park

-Abalone Cove Shoreline Park is located right across the freeway from Wayfarers Chapel and it has miles of coastal trails to beautiful coves.
-I recommend at least a few hours if you stop and you can easily relax on the beach for a half day.
+Abalone Cove Shoreline Park is located right across the freeway from Wayfarers Chapel, and it has miles of coastal trails to beautiful coves.
+I recommend at least a few hours if you stop, and you can comfortably relax on the beach for a half day.
 Read more about it here.